 Adding milk helps to soften and moisturize the skin and make the foot bath more enjoyable and healing.
 You can use powdered milk such as coconut or goat milk.
 However, you can also use fresh milk, such as fresh coconut milk.
 I personally enjoy using canned coconut milk, because it is rich, lush, and creamy.
 Of course, you can make homemade milk too!

 I highly recommend using a copper bowl if you have access to one, but this is not needed.
 You can simply use a large glass bowl as well.
 However, I would caution against using anything plastic.
 The footbath is heated which could release chemicals in the plastic.
-We want to make sure you are getting only the purest and nourishing properties absorbed during your foot bath and not some toxic plastic chemicals!
-Here is the copper foot bath that I purchased for myself off of Etsy, and absolutely LOVE it.
+We want to make sure you are getting only the purest and most nourishing properties absorbed during your foot bath and not some toxic plastic chemicals!
+Here is a similar bowl to the copper foot bath that I purchased for myself off of Etsy that I absolutely LOVE.

 So what are your favorite herbs, milks, or flowers to put in a foot bath?
 What soothes you?
 Reach out on Instagram (@mytinylagunakitchen) or comment below!